More at rubyonrails.org:

 <%= text_field :person, :email_confirmation %>

 This check is performed only if email_confirmation is not nil.
-To require confirmation, make sure to add a presence check for the confirmation attribute (we'll take a look at presence later on in this guide):
+To require confirmation, make sure to add a presence check for the confirmation attribute (we'll take a look at the presence check later on in this guide):

 class Person < ApplicationRecord